Adam-Ellgood/340CT_ECS_Group_Project/README.md

 (Adam) Myself and Aaron have now come together to integrate our chosen functionality team.
 We now have a functioning file upload and retrieve functionality to a local database.
 I feel we can integrate with Mustafa for the login of the application.

-(Mustafa) I have added version 1 of the login code, feel free to add any comments
+(Mustafa) I have added version 1 of the login code, feel free to add any comments.